1. Skip to content

 Trump accuses Democrats of 'weaponizing' Justice Department

-In response to Wednesday's filing, Donald Trump accused the Democratic Party of using judicial procedures to mount a political campaign against him.
+In response to Wednesday's filing, Trump accused the Democratic Party of using judicial procedures to mount a political campaign against him.

 "Democrats are weaponizing the Justice Department because they know I am WINNING," Trump said in a post on his social media platform, Truth Social, going on to call it a case of "prosecutorial misconduct."